Skip to content

 Concert Jarre was everything but unforgettable.
 And that's a compliment.

 Jean-Michel Jarre was visiting the Netherlands.
 At the Heineken Music Hall, old and new fans could enjoy his hypnotic work.
 I went there to listen, but of course also to watch.
 Forty years ago, Jean-Michel Jarre, pioneer in synthesiser music, released Oxygène.
 Anno 2016, we are 12 million copies sold.
-On that huge scale, the Frenchman produces...
+On that massive scale, the Frenchman produces...

-(Un)heard in November: 'A doubled-headed debut dildo'
+(On)gehoord in November: ‘A doubled-headed debut dildo’

 LGW, which is listening in total, focused fraternisation